IAmJonoBo/Stack-Composer/docs/src/installation.md

 **TODO:** This is a placeholder.
 Installation instructions for Stack Composer should be added here.

 > _This file was auto-generated to resolve a dead link.
-Please update with real content or redirect as needed._
+Please update with real content or remove this file if not needed._